Woodland Wildlife Hide

 Wild Intrigue are proud to support the Wild Haweswater initiative through the construction and operation of the Woodland Wildlife Hide.

-*Please note the Woodland Wildlife Hide will be closed from 1st September until mid November, due to the excellent conservation work of RSPB Haweswater the Red Squirrels have a bountiful supply of natural food at this time of the year, which means they only visitthe hide sporadically.
-Our bookings are still open for November/December 2021.
+*Please note the Woodland Wildlife Hide closes from 1st September until mid November, due to the excellent conservation work of RSPB Haweswater the Red Squirrels have a bountiful supply of natural food at this time of the year, which means they only visit the hide sporadically.

 One photographer: £100.00

 Two Photographers: £160.00